Seennt/github/README.md

 This repo is for development and testing purpose.

 # Project documentation
-A structured manner to write documentation for the platform and each individual application.
+A structured manner to write documentation for a platform and each individual application.

 ## Production & Development
 Production settings: